pragyaai/ndna/_llm/nKaryotyping.md

 ## Outlook

 The Neural Karyotyping (nKaryotyping) framework offers a structured and interpretable approach within Neural Genomics to visualize and analyze semantic inheritance patterns across foundation model layers.
-Inspired by biological cytogenetics, it reveals latent structural rearrangements, duplications, and modulations in semantic traits that scalar metrics cannot detect (see Fig. 55).
+Inspired by biological cytogenetics, it reveals latent structural rearrangements, duplications, and modulations in semantic traits that scalar metrics cannot detect.

 By mapping semantic chromosomes, nKaryotyping enables precise identification of semantic mutations and recombinations arising from model merging or fine-tuning, guiding targeted, layer-specific interventions to preserve semantic coherence and alignment fidelity.